JoinMarket-Org/joinmarket-clientserver/docs/SEGWIT-UPGRADE.md

 a Maker (yieldgenerator), best to note down one address from each mixdepth.

-Next, load your old wallet; you have two options - either (1) use your old Joinmarket installation (easier), or (2) use this one, and go into joinmarket.cfg and add:
+Next, load your old wallet; you have two options - either (1) use your old Joinmarket installation, or (2) use this one, and go into joinmarket.cfg and add:

     segwit = false